Bashta/BankingAppPOC/README.md

 # iOS Banking App - MVVM-C Architecture Reference

-A reference implementation of a SwiftUI banking application using the **MVVM-C** (Model-View-ViewModel-Coordinator) architecture pattern.
+A reference implementation of a SwiftUI banking application using the **MVVM-C-R** (Model-View-ViewModel-Coordinator- Router) architecture pattern.

 ---